thirdweb-dev/contracts/docs/extension/interface/IPermissionsEnumerable.md

 *Returns one of the accounts that have `role`. `index` must be a value between 0 and {getRoleMemberCount}, non-inclusive.
 Role bearers are not sorted in any particular way, and their ordering may change at any point.
 WARNING: When using {getRoleMember} and {getRoleMemberCount}, make sure you perform all queries on the same block.
-See the following https://forum.openzeppelin.com/t/iterating-over-elements-on-enumerableset-in-openzeppelin-contracts/2296[forum post] for more information.*
+See the following [forum post](https://forum.openzeppelin.com/t/iterating-over-elements-on-enumerableset-in-openzeppelin-contracts/2296) for more information.*

 #### Parameters